rackerlabs/design-system/_component_design/modal.md

 resource: true
 status: stable
 preview-image: preview-images/modal.svg
-last-modified: 2017-11-08
+last-modified: 2018-02-22
-helix-ui-css: false
-helix-ui-javascript: false
 ---

 {% include toc.html %}

 <section class="static-section" markdown="1">

-## Introduction

 <div class="hxRow"  markdown="1">

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

+## When to use
+A modal is an element that **disables the main window** of an application until the user interacts with it.
+After a user interacts with a modal, the user returns to the main window and can continue working.

+Use modals when you want to **focus the attention of the user** by obstructing the view of all items not related to the action.
+Modals are useful when:

+- the user **action is irreversible**, such as deleting a server or resetting an API key.
+- you want the user to **enter required information** before continuing to work in an application.

+Modals come in many forms, including alerts, login forms, and contact forms.
+A confirmation modal is a commonly used type of modal.

-### Best practices
+## Best practices

+Consider the following best practices when designing a modal:

-- Use modals sparingly and only in situations where the user must confirm before continuing, or when the cost of an error is very high.
+- **Use modals sparingly** and only when the user must confirm an action before continuing, or when the cost of an error is very high.
-- It's best to trigger a modal from a button, link, or other clickable item on the page.
+- Trigger a modal from a button, link, or other clickable item on the page.
-- Avoid opening modals unexpectedly.
+- Avoid opening modals unexpectedly **<<Not sure what this means>>**.
-- Allow a user to close or cancel a modal by clicking outside of it.
+- Allow a user to close or cancel a modal by clicking outside of it. **<<Is this a best practice, or it's just a byproduct of the modal code?>>**
 - The confirmation button **must always** reflect the action being confirmed, and follow the **Verb Noun** labeling convention.
-For example, if the modal title is **Permanently delete this server?**, label the confirmation button as **Delete Server**.
+For example, if the modal title is **Permanently delete this server?**, label the confirmation button **Delete Server**.

 {% endcolumn %}

 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}

-{% figure [caption:"Meet the modal"] [class:"image bg-light border"] %}
+{% figure [caption:"Example modal"] [class:"image bg-light border"] %}
 ![]({{site.url}}/assets/images/components/content-areas/modal/modal-hero-image.svg)
 {% endfigure %}